JCB Dieselmax: Performance

+The vehicle was fitted with Goodyear 23×15 racing tires, with larger tires rejected to allow for a smaller frontal area.

 Future

 In a live interview from Utah on BBC News, Green said that the car was not running at its full potential, due to problems finding suitable tires and that this speed was achieved while the car was still in fifth gear (the car has six).
 He also reported that the vehicle traveled 11 mi on about a U.S. gallon (3.8 L) of fuel.
 The fuel tank holds just 9 L while the ice tank, used for cooling, holds 180 L.

 In 2016 a ten-year anniversary celebration was held, where Lord Bamford expressed regret that the record had not been beaten and indicated that a fresh attempt could be made if the JCB record was broken.
 Although JCB have not made any official statements on the subject of a return to Bonneville, JCB Group Engineering Director Tim Leverton has hinted that they are currently studying the development of tires that would allow them to overcome the nominal 350 mph 'safety limit' they had placed upon their current Goodyear units.